The Virtual Currency Regulation Review: Singapore

-Persons establishing or operating a platform for offerors to make primary offers of digital tokens (primary platform) where such digital tokens include security tokens, may be deemed as dealing in CMPs under the SFA,41 for which a CMS licence for dealing is required, unless otherwise exempted.42
+Persons establishing or operating a platform for offerors to make primary offers of digital tokens (primary platform) where those digital tokens include security tokens may be deemed as dealing in CMPs under the SFA,41 for which a CMS dealing licence is required, unless otherwise exempted.42

-Persons establishing or operating a primary platform with respect to digital payment tokens may be considered as establishing or operating a digital payment token exchange, which is a payment service under the PSA43 requiring a payment service provider licence, unless otherwise exempted.44
+Persons establishing or operating a primary platform with respect to DPTs may be considered as establishing or operating a DPT exchange, which is a payment service under the PSA43 requiring a payment service provider licence, unless otherwise exempted.44

 ii Exchange platform

-Persons establishing or operating a platform for secondary trades of digital tokens (an exchange platform)45 where such digital tokens include security tokens, may be seen as establishing or operating an organised market,46 which requires such persons to be approved or recognised by MAS as an approved exchange or recognised market operator respectively, unless otherwise exempted.47
+Persons establishing or operating a platform for secondary trades of digital tokens (an exchange platform)45 where those digital tokens include security tokens may be seen as establishing or operating an organised market,46 which requires the persons to be approved or recognised by MAS as an approved exchange or recognised market operator respectively, unless otherwise exempted.47

-Persons establishing or operating an exchange platform that facilitates the exchange of digital payment tokens would be considered as providing a digital payment token service under the PSA.
-Such service provided would be a payment service under the PSA48 for which a payment service provider licence is required, unless otherwise exempted.49
+Persons establishing or operating an exchange platform that facilitates the exchange of DPTs would be considered as providing a DPT service under the PSA and the service would be a payment service under the PSA,48 for which a payment service provider licence is required, unless otherwise exempted.49

 Regulation of miners